 Although small in number, they’re big in sales … really big.
-In fact, although there are only six vehicles in the large pickup class, two are typically the top-selling vehicles of any type, and another is often within the top five.
+In fact, although there are only six vehicles in the large pickup class, three of them—the Ford F-150, Ram 1500, and Chevrolet Silverado—are typically America’s top-selling vehicles of any type.

 It’s those huge sales numbers that make the competition in this class so fierce.
-In recent years, pickups have gone from being commercial workhorses and “urban cowboy” fashion statements to truly sophisticated and luxurious vehicles.
+Pickups have gone from being commercial workhorses and “urban cowboy” fashion statements to truly sophisticated and luxurious vehicles.
 And none of that has diminished their original appeal as motorized beasts of burden.

-As such, the top manufacturers offer a dizzying array of cab styles, trim levels, and powertrains.
+As such, manufacturers offer a dizzying array of cab styles, trim levels, and powertrains.
 And then there are the options.
-Available features run the gamut from work-related convenience to country-club luxury, and they often stretch on for pages.
-Manufacturers keep adding amenities, and based on the success of recent high-end models, they haven’t yet found the price line customers won’t cross.
-Today, it’s not difficult to option a pickup well past $50,000, primarily because numerous people willingly do.
+Available features run the gamut from work-related convenience to country club luxury, and they often stretch on for pages.
+Manufacturers keep adding amenities, and based on the continued success of their high-end models, they haven’t yet found the price line customers won’t cross.
+Today, it’s not difficult to option a half-ton pickup well past $65,000, primarily because numerous buyers willingly do.